 Did You Know…

-We do not receive health insurance fees or federal money.
+We do not receive health insurance fees and only very minimal federal money.
 Many people mistakenly believe that health insurance or federal sources provide funding for organizations such as Schurig Center.
-On the contrary, due to the non-medical nature of our post-acute rehabilitative services, we do not qualify for either source of funding.
+Due to the non-medical nature of our post-acute rehabilitative services, we do not qualify for either source of funding.
 Survivors and families come to our center seeking continued rehabilitation and support after their health insurance coverage for treatment has ended.

 70% of our clients live on a low income.